SongYi-Han/DataEngineering-NYtaxi/README.md

 # Module1: Data Pipeline with Docker and GCP
 * **Docker**
-  - Running Postgres locally with Docker
+  - containerize data ingestion porocess with Docker
 * **GCP**
   - Setting up infrastructure on GCP with Terraform